How to Become an Approved Analyst for SAP?

 The Lack of SAP Approval for Our Research

-Curiously, and perhaps coincidentally, all of the entities on the approved list are in some shape or form compensated by SAP.
-In SAP’s view, the most unbiased sources and best sources of information on SAP are those sources that are paid by SAP.
+Curiously, and perhaps coincidentally, all of the entities on the approved list are compensated by SAP in some shape or form.
+In SAP’s view, the most unbiased and best sources of information on SAP are those paid by SAP.